rplevy/swiss-arrows/README.md

 ```

-*The Furcula*

-A branching arrow using the -> form placement convention.
+*The Furcula* - a branching arrow using the -> form placement convention.
 Expands to a let performing the initial operation, and then individual expressions using it.
 In the parallel version, the individual expressions are evaluated in futures.

 ```
 (-< (+ 1 2) (list 2) (list 3) (list 4)) => '[(3 2) (3 3) (3 4)]